 A declaration of the cavses, for the which, wee Frederick, by the grace of God King Bohemia, Covnt Palatine of the Rhine, Elector of the Sacred Empire, & c. haue accepted of the crowne of Bohemia, and of the covntryes thereunto annexed.

-Frederick V Wittelsbach and Elizabeth Stuart were married on 14 Feb 1613 in Whitehall, London, , England[191].
-They had the following children:
+Frederick V Wittelsbach and Elizabeth Stuart had the following children: